forcedotcom/sfdx-scanner/messages/run-pathless.md

 # flags.pmdConfigDescription

-Specifies the location of PMD rule reference XML file to customize rule selection.
+Specifies the location of the PMD rule reference XML file to customize rule selection.

 # flags.previewPmd7Summary